 AgriLife and agency names

-Now for the agency names.
-In text or in web copy, use the full official agency name on first reference.
+When writing each agency’s name, use the full official agency name on first reference.
 The second time you mention it, use the approved short form.
 The following list gives the official name, followed by the short form.

 |Official Full Name||Short Form|